Retirement interest only mortgages - RIO's

 Are retirement interest only mortgages a good idea?

-Retirement interest only mortgages could be a good idea if you’re coming to the end of a standard interest only mortgage and can’t repay the loan, or you want to release equity from your property.
-However, it may not be a good idea if you can’t afford the monthly repayments.
+A retirement interest only mortgage could be a good idea if you’re coming to the end of a standard interest only mortgage and can’t repay the loan, or you want to release equity from your property.
+However, a RIO mortgage may not be a good idea if you can’t afford the monthly repayments.